£61,576.71

 In aid of the Stillbirth and Neonatal Death Society (SANDS)

-Of Loss, Love and Hope is a candlelight concert in aid of the Stillbirth And Neonatal Death Society (SANDS), a charity supporting bereaved families following baby and pregnancy loss.
+Of Loss, Love and Hope was a candlelight concert at Chester Cathedral in aid of the Stillbirth And Neonatal Death Society (SANDS), a charity supporting bereaved families following baby and pregnancy loss.

-The event, sponsored by specialty chemicals company Innospec Limited at Ellesmere Port, features both classical and contemporary tunes/songs performed by:
+The event, sponsored by specialty chemicals company Innospec Limited at Ellesmere Port, featured both classical and contemporary tunes/songs performed by:

-The Northern String Quartet is highly acclaimed and recognised for its versatility and musical excellence, performing on platforms such as BBC2, ITV1 and Netflix.
-The quartet is celebrating its 20th anniversary this year.
-Their recordings for BBC Radio have further established them as a leading force in the classical music scene.
+The Northern String Quartet, highly acclaimed and recognised for its versatility and musical excellence, performing on platforms such as BBC2, ITV1 and Netflix, the quartet celebrate its 20th anniversary in 2025.
+Their recordings for BBC Radio established them as a leading force in the classical music scene.

 Cottontown Chorus is a multi-award winning acapella group.
-Having won 24 awards over the last 25 years, 2 of those earlier this year, they are one of the UK's best kept secrets.
+Having won 24 awards since 2000, 2 of those in 2025, they are one of the UK's best kept secrets.
 Their tight harmonies, established through hours of practice, provide an audible feast!

-Their performances will be compered by Joy Winkler, a former Cheshire Poet Laureate and author of several poetry collections, a novel called 'Morgan' and an acclaimed piece of theatre called 'Lightening under their Skirts', amongst other works.
-Joy is currently Writer in Residence at RHS Tatton.
+Their performances were compered by Joy Winkler, a former Cheshire Poet Laureate and author of several poetry collections, a novel called 'Morgan' and an acclaimed piece of theatre called 'Lightening under their Skirts', amongst other works.

-There will be two halves to the evening of about 1 hour each, with both acts performing.
-There will be an interval in between with refreshments available from the Chester Cathedral bar.
+There were two halves to the evening of about 1 hour each, with both acts performing a variety of contemporary and traditional songs.

 In aid of Alzheimers Society

-A chance to get together with friends and loved ones to enjoy reflecting and reminiscing over afternoon tea with the 18-piece
+This was a chance for people in my local community to get together with friends and loved ones to enjoy reflecting and reminiscing over a wonderful homemade afternoon tea, with or without Prosecco, whilst the incredible 18-piece Fish Lip Soup Big Band, played songs from the 40s, 50s and 60s.

-A sensation of summer sounds awaits you at the Bolton Parish Church on Silverwell Street, Bolton, in aid of Cancer Research UK and Macmillan Cancer Support.
+A sensation of summer sounds awaited people at the Bolton Parish Church on Silverwell Street, Bolton, in aid of Cancer Research UK and Macmillan Cancer Support.

-You will arrive from 6.45pm Saturday 19th July, to the wonderfully evocative sound of members of the Bolton Caledonia Pipe Band who will play a collection of their typical parade and event tunes.
+Arriving from 6.45pm Saturday 19th July, to the wonderfully evocative sound of members of the Bolton Caledonia Pipe Band who played a collection of their typical parade and event tunes.

-From 7.15pm you will get to hear performances from Bolton Cancer Voices and the award winning Cottontown Chorus.
+From 7.15pm the audience were treated to outstanding performances from Bolton Cancer Voices and the award winning Cottontown Chorus.

-These two groups bring contrasting styles of well known classics and popular music, reinvented for a collection of voices - A positive feast for the eyes and ears!
+These two groups brought contrasting styles of well-known classics and popular music, reinvented for a collection of voices — a positive feast for the eyes and ears!

 I travelled round 4 counties in the north of England in my 59-year-old Morris Traveller, Flora, in memory of a school friend of mine who passed away on 1st June 2023 from liver cancer, that went undiagnosed for too long, just 3 days from his 57th birthday.

-I visited places that mean something to me, the various reasons for which are clear if you followed my updates:
+I visited places that mean something to me, the various reasons for which were only clear to people who followed my updates at the time on LinkedIn and Facebook:

 Bolton, Lancashire